apgmckay/confg-discog/README.md

 $ confg_discog_build_and_run
 ```

-You should recieve an output something like the below, if you change your ssm parameter between the second sleep in cmd.sh; the key thing to notice in this output is the
+You should recieve an output something like the below, if you change your ssm parameter between the second sleep in [cmd.sh](cmd.sh); the value set to someconfig_url and someconfig_user will be those stored in ssm parameter store.

 ```
 test